The Peculiar Relationship Between Arrays and Pointers

 *(data + 5)

-I don't think there is a human being who would look at the next two and think the lower one is easier to understand.
+I don't think there's a humanity that would find the bottom one easier to understand.

 Source code